barotto/libRocketDoc/pages/tutorials/python_event_system.md

 We then implement these methods.

-*NOTE: Its a good idea to forcibly import the libRocket Python module.
+*NOTE: Its a good idea to forcibly import the {{page.lib_name}} Python module.
 This ensures all Boost bindings have been done and that you can proceed to expose your own classes that rely on these bindings having taken place.*

 *NOTE: For more information Python initialisation and shutdown please see the Python documentation at http://docs.python.org*